 There are many good wood burning tips available, including in the user manual that comes with your new, clean-burning stove or insert.

 This means that a large responsibility lies on the shoulders of the owner and operator, who are usually the same person.
-In these times of high energy prices in most of Europe, we decided to provide you with detailed advice on how to achieve the best results, including explanations for why the advice is actually good advice.
+In these times of commonly high energy prices in most countries, we decided to provide you with detailed advice on how to achieve the best results, including explanations for why the advice is actually good advice.

 You can reduce emissions from your wood burning and get more heat out of every log by respecting the following 10 commandments.